davidmorton0/hello-app/README.md

 ## "hello, world!"

-This is the first application for the
-[*Ruby on Rails Tutorial*](https://www.railstutorial.org/) by [Michael Hartl](https://www.michaelhartl.com/).
+This is the first application for Chapter 1 of the [*Ruby on Rails Tutorial*](https://www.railstutorial.org/) by [Michael Hartl](https://www.michaelhartl.com/).
 Hello, world!